 The legend of Derp.

-Also on this day, a certain Derpy pony is noticed in the background of the premiere.
+A certain derped pony is noticed in the background of the premiere.
 Derpy quickly became a fan-favorite "Where's Waldo" type of character to look for in the future.

 December 9th, 2010